jsfuentes/Code-Cheatsheet/debugging.md

 ## Project Planning

-Are you sure the project will work?
-Is there a better way to do it?
+What is the core problem you are solving?
+What are the MVP features to solve that?

+## Function/Algorithm Planning

-1) Input and Output
+1) Write down Input and Output

-2) Theorize edge cases
+2) Theorize all edge cases

-3) Pseudocode
+3) Think of simplest way to do it
+4) Think of all the possible ways to do it

-4) Mentally test
+5) Mentally test and calculate Big-O to choose alg

-5) Explore technologies so you can be sure of interactions

-6) Actually write code and adapt
+6) Pseudocode
+7) Write Code
+8) Manually/Progamatically test on all your edge cases

 ## My common errors